-Fulfilled By Amazon (FBA) enables ecommerce retailers to store their products in Amazon warehouses — regardless of whether they actually sell on Amazon — and lets Amazon handle the packing and shipping of those products.
+Fulfillment By Amazon (FBA) enables ecommerce retailers to store their products in Amazon warehouses — regardless of whether they actually sell on Amazon — and lets Amazon handle the packing and shipping of those products.

-FBA fees depend on product size and weight
+Amazon FBA fees depend on product size and weight

 Oversize products, on the other hand, have a different set of tiers to determine their fulfillment fees, as demonstrated below.
-These tiers apply to domestic orders only.

 Take a look at the table below to see how the size and weight of different products affect their fulfillment fees.

 As you can see, a small, light item like a T-shirt has a fulfillment fee of only a few dollars.
 However, as a product increases in size and/or weight, the fulfillment fees increase as well.

 Whether a product is considered standard size or oversize will also determine its storage fee.
 As you’ll see in the table below, FBA storage fees are more expensive during holiday months, from October through December.